 Sound Proofing a Wall

 However, using our sound insulation, these noises will be reduced in intensity.
-Independent testing showed the M20AD solution would normally improve the insulation value of a single skin masonry wall from approx 45dB up to 56dB.
-This is a staggering 11dB reduction in noise transmitted directly through the wall!
+Independent tests have showed the M20AD solution would normally improve the insulation value of a single skin masonry wall from approx 45dB up to 56dB.
+This is a staggering 11dB reduction in noise through the wall

 Acousticel M20AD is designed to reduce airborne noise through walls.
 Particularly effective on lightweight walls such as single skin masonry or stud partitions.
 M20AD is easy to install and cut when necessary with a jigsaw.
 No specialist knowledge is required and every order is supplied with full application instructions which can also be printed off from this web site.
 A thinner 10mm thick version of this material is also used as an isolation strip for studwork.
 Call for more details.
 If your noise nuisance is predominantly a low frequency noise problem then the thicker system described below for soundproofing a wall will give better results.